Why is cooling IT equipment important?

 Cooling IT equipment is essential for optimal system performance.
 Overheated equipment can malfunction and bring business to a halt, costing you time and money.

-Maintaining the proper operating temperature for equipment in a network closet, server room or data center helps prevent equipment damage and expensive downtime.
+Maintaining the proper operating temperature for equipment in a network closet, server room or data center helps prevent thermal throttling, equipment damage and expensive downtime.
+The American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) recommends an operating temperature range of 18° to 27°C (64° to 81°F).

 What is close-coupled cooling?

-Close-coupled air conditioning units typically use adjustable louvers or flexible output duct to focus cooling where it's needed most without lowering the temperature of the entire room.
-These units are located inside, near or between server racks.
+Close-coupled air conditioning units typically focus cooling on one or more server racks instead of trying to lower the temperature of the entire room.
+These units are located inside, near, above, or between server racks and as close as possible to the heat source.
 Because they are near the heat source, the units reduce the distance required for delivery of cold air and removal of hot air, using less electricity to power fans.

-Close-coupled solutions also make it easy to reconfigure cooling to handle new equipment or eliminate hot spots.
+Close-coupled solutions also make it easy to reconfigure cooling to handle new equipment, eliminate hot spots or adjust to dynamic heat loads.
 In contrast, traditional perimeter and raised-floor computer room air conditioning systems distribute air to the entire room, making it difficult to remove concentrated heat loads.

 Are there different types of close-coupled cooling units?